radcamp/radcamp.github.io/AF-Biota/04_PCA_API.md

-## Cookbook: *PCA* analyses
+# Cookbook: *PCA* analyses

 As part of the `ipyrad.analysis` toolkit we've created convenience functions for easily performing exploratory principal component analysis (PCA) on your data.
 PCA is a very standard dimension-reduction technique that is often used to get a general sense of how samples are related to one another.
-PCA has the advantage over STRUCTURE type analyeses in that it is very fast.
+PCA has the advantage over STRUCTURE type analyases in that it is very fast.
 Similar to STRUCTURE, PCA can be used to produce simple and intuitive plots that can be used to guide downstream analysis.
-There are three very nice papers that talk about the application and interpretation of PCA in the context of population genetics:
+These are three very nice papers that talk about the application and interpretation of PCA in the context of population genetics:

 [Reich et al (2008) Principal component analysis of genetic data](https://www.nature.com/articles/ng0508-491)